-Ministry of Justice Digital & Technology set out to list all of the many transactional and information-based services that the Ministry of Justice provides to the public.
+Between 2018-2019, Ministry of Justice Digital & Technology set out to list all of the transactional and information-based services that the Ministry of Justice provided to the public.
 The intention was to gain a proper overview of everything the department offered to the general public.

 - whether the service is digital by default